Janet Lim-Napoles: Fertilizer fund scam

 Napoles and six others were indicted in 2018 for their involvement in the Fertilizer Fund scam.
 The group was indicted for graft and malversation of public funds over PHP5 million worth of projects, including the anomalous purchase of fertilizers in 2004 in Surigao del Norte.
 Jo Chris Trading, a firm owned by Napoles, was tagged as the distributor of allegedly overpriced and diluted liquid fertilizers.
 Fertilizer funds totaling ₱728 million were allegedly diverted in a vote-buying scheme involving favored local officials.

+The Sandiganbayan's fourth division, in a resolution promulgated on October 27, 2023, but made public the following month, granted the motions filed by Napoles, by a president of non-government organization Philippine Social Development Foundation Inc., as well as by four former officials of the Department of Agriculture–Caraga, to dismiss the charges against them, citing inordinate delay in the investigation by the Ombudsman, which took more than six years since the complaint was filed in 2017.

 Malampaya fund scam

 Napoles is facing charges for her alleged involvement in the Malampaya fund scam.
 The case involves the misuse of ₱900 million sourced from the fund for disaster response operations in the aftermath of Tropical Storm Ondoy (Ketsana) and Typhoon Pepeng (Parma) in 2009.